 Typically, you’ll only have to pay a fee that can range from approximately $10 to $25 a night to stay at a campground at a state park, national park or other recreational areas.
 Plus, you can take advantage of hiking trails and other free activities.

 Try the Bartlett Cove Campground in Glacier Bay National Park

 Located in the gorgeous Glacier Bay National Park in Alaska, you can camp at Bartlett Cove for free, where it’s easy to find places to hike, kayak or go on a boat tour.
 Or, simply take in the majestic mountain views, watch the Alaska sunsets or look for the local wildlife — you might be able to hear whales at night.
 There are no fees for entering the park or for getting the backcountry permit you need to sleep there overnight — but you will need to get yourself to Alaska if you’re not already a local.

 There’s a reason that the great American road trip is still a favorite way to travel for many families: It’s cheaper than most other types of travel, said Suzanne Rowan Kelleher, family travel expert at TripSavvy.

 “Most families live within six hours of somewhere amazing,” she said.
-And with gas prices under $3 per gallon, getting to a nearby destination can be affordable.

 To keep the cost of food down, Kelleher recommends staying at an all-suite or extended-stay hotel that offers a small kitchen space in the room so you can prepare some meals, or at properties that include a meal such as breakfast as part of the room rate.
 Also, take advantage of entertainment and lodging discounts you might have through memberships in groups such as AAA.
 Lastly, keep an eye on lodging deals within a few hours’ drive from you through LivingSocial Escapes or Groupon Getaways, Kelleher said.